matheus-neves/Laravel-MultiAlerts/README.md

 A package for managing multiple types and levels of alerts in Laravel.

-## Install
+## Installation

-To get the latest version of Laravel Multialerts, simply require the project using Composer:
+To get the latest version of Laravel Multialerts, simply require the project using Composer.

 ``` bash
 $ composer require gsmeira/laravel-multialerts
 ```

-Instead, you may of course manually update your require block and run `composer update` if you so choose:
+Instead, you may of course manually update your require block and run `composer update` if you so choose.

 ``` bash
 {